-30. Many different viruses can cause gastroenteritis, including rotaviruse adenoviruses,, astroviruses, Norwalk virus, and a group of Noroviruses.
-Viral gastroenteritis is not caused by bacteria (such as Salmonella of Escherichia coli) or parasites (such as Giardia), or by medications or other medic conditions, although the symptoms may be similar.
-A. Contagious B. Gastroenteritis C. Virus(es) D. Caliciviruses E. None of the above of or 31.
-The main symptoms of viral are watery diarrhea are vomiting.
-A. Contagious B. Gastroenteritis C. Virus(es) D. Caliciviruses E. None of the above ıd 32.
-The affected person may also have headache, fever, and abdominal cramp ("stomach ache").
-In general, the symptoms begin 1 to 2 days following infection with virus that causes gastroenteritis and may last for 1 to 10 days, depending on whice causes the illness.
-A. Contagious а B. Gastroenteritis C. Virus(es) D. Caliciviruses E. None of the above 33.
-Viral gastroenteritis is The viruses that cause gastroenterit are spread through close contact with infected persons (for example, by sharing footwater, or eating utensils).
+30. Many different viruses can cause gastroenteritis, including rotaviruses, adenoviruses, , astroviruses, Norwalk virus, and a group of Noroviruses.
+Viral gastroenteritis is not caused by bacteria (such as Salmonella or Escherichia coli) or parasites (such as Giardia), or by medications or other medical conditions, although the symptoms may be similar.

+- A. Contagious

+- B. Gastroenteritis

+- C. Virus(es)

+- D. Caliciviruses

+- E. None of the above

+31. The main symptoms of viral are watery diarrhea and vomiting.

+- A. Contagious

+- B. Gastroenteritis

+- C. Virus(es)

+- D. Caliciviruses

+- E. None of the above

+32. The affected person may also have headache, fever, and abdominal cramps ("stomach ache").
+In general, the symptoms begin 1 to 2 days following infection with a virus that causes gastroenteritis and may last for 1 to 10 days, depending on which causes the illness.

+- A. Contagious

+- B. Gastroenteritis

+- C. Virus(es)

+- D. Caliciviruses

+- E. None of the above

+33. Viral gastroenteritis is .
+The viruses that cause gastroenteritis are spread through close contact with infected persons (for example, by sharing food, water, or eating utensils).
 Individuals may also become infected by eating or drinking contaminated foods or beverages.

+- A. Contagious

+- B. Gastroenteritis

+- C. Virus(es)

+- D. Caliciviruses

-A. Contagious B. Gastroenteritis C. Virus(es) D. Caliciviruses E. None of the above d, Rotovirus Information Section 34.
-The incubation period for disease is approximately 2 day.
-The disease is characterized by vomiting and watery diarrhea for 3 - 8 days, and few and abdominal pain occur frequently.
-Immunity after infection is incomplete, but reperinfections tend to be less severe than the original infection.
-A. Rotavirus B. Antigen C. Genome D. Gastroenteritis E. None of the above
+- E. None of the above

+Rotovirus Information Section

+34. The incubation period for disease is approximately 2 days.
+The disease is characterized by vomiting and watery diarrhea for 3 - 8 days, and fever and abdominal pain occur frequently.
+Immunity after infection is incomplete, but repeat infections tend to be less severe than the original infection.

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

+- E. None of the above

 35. A has a characteristic wheel-like appearance when viewed by electron microscopy (the name is derived from the Latin rota, meaning "wheel").

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

+- E. None of the above

+36. Rotaviruses are nonenveloped, double-shelled viruses.
+The is composed of 11 segments of double-stranded RNA, which code for six structural and five nonstructural proteins.
+The virus is stable in the environment.

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

-A. Rotavirus B. Antigen C. Genome D. Gastroenteritis E. None of the above 36.
-Rotaviruses are nonenveloped, double-shelled viruses.
-The 37.
-The primary mode of transmission is fecal-oral, although some have reported low titers of virus in respiratory tract secretions and other body fluids.
-Because the virus is stable in the, transmission can occur through ingestion of contaminated water or food and contact with contaminated surfaces.
-A. Rotavirus B. Antigen C. Genome D. Gastroenteritis E. None of the above 38.
-Diagnosis may be made by rapid antigen detection of rotavirus in stool specimens.
+- E. None of the above

+37. The primary mode of transmission is fecal-oral, although some have reported low titers of virus in respiratory tract secretions and other body fluids.
+Because the virus is stable in the

+, transmission can occur through ingestion of contaminated water or food and contact with contaminated surfaces.

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

+- E. None of the above

+38. Diagnosis may be made by rapid antigen detection of rotavirus in stool specimens.
 Strains may be further characterized by or reverse transcriptase polymerase chain reaction, but such testing is not commonly done.

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

-A. Rotavirus B. Antigen C. Genome D. Gastroenteritis E. None of the above 39.
-For persons with healthy immune systems, rotavirus is a self-limited illness, lasting for only a few days.
+- E. None of the above

+39. For persons with healthy immune systems, rotavirus is a self-limited illness, lasting for only a few days.
 Treatment is nonspecific and consists of oral rehydration therapy to prevent dehydration.
 About one in 40 children will require hospitalization for intravenous fluids.

+- A. Rotavirus

+- B. Antigen

+- C. Genome

+- D. Gastroenteritis

-A. Rotavirus B. Antigen C. Genome D. Gastroenteritis E. None of the above
+- E. None of the above